How to Set Up a Great Pottery Studio Right at Home!

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-When it comes to pottery, sometimes setting up your studio is the way to go.
-However, it is an investment, so you should make sure that you have the desire to do this before you invest money in it.
+Sometimes setting up your studio is the way to go when it comes to pottery.
+However, it is an investment, so you should make sure you desire to do this before investing money in it.
 If you’re at a studio a lot and want to extend to your own home, you totally can.
 You can even get the most minimal equipment, and you can use it for years.
 It’s not too expensive, and you only need a few things to begin.
 We’ll go over what you need though to set up the studio of your dreams.

 Questions before you begin